Obesity vocabulary

 Example:

-• Fattening food, such as cheese and chocolate.
+• Fattening foods, such as cheese and chocolate.

 Meaning 1: Healthy and strong, especially as a result of exercise.